 The Bioeconomy Institute’s Thermochemical Research Program seeks to promote, develop, and demonstrate thermochemical technologies (using heat, pressure, and catalysts) for the production of fuels, chemicals, and power from biomass and fossil fuels.
-This program, formerly known as the Center for Sustainable Environmental Technologies, is a core research program at BEI.
+The effort includes development and commercialization of autothermal pyrolysis.

 BEI develops new or expanded areas of interdisciplinary research relevant to challenges in the emerging bioeconomy, including:

 Iowa State University and the Bioeconomy Institute bring expertise in biorenewable technologies and pilot plant operations to the RAPID (Rapid Advancement in Process Intensification Deployment) Institute.
 This advanced manufacturing institute focuses on improving productivity and efficiency of chemical manufacturing through process intensification and modular manufacturing.